Video: Removing Tile Grout

 Method 2: Oscillating tool

-If you don't have a recip saw and you're dying to get your hands on a new oscillating tool, this is your chance.
+If you don’t have a recip saw and you’re dying to get your hands on a new oscillating tool, this is your chance to find a grout removal tool.
 The Dremel No. 6300-03 Multi-Max and the Rockwell RK5101K SoniCrafter kit are two tools that include grout removal blades.
 The Dremel Multi-Max is available through our affiliation with amazon.com.
 The Rockwell SoniCrafter is also available through our affiliation with amazon.com.